Developer Guide

 • Example: Org Structure A/Parent A/Child A/Child B, where the organization structure’s name is Org Structure A and the actual place where the model will now get published is in Child B. The Child B is present in the path as Parent A>Child A>Child B

-Table 5 Details for publishing the BPMN model in LDAS
+Details for publishing the BPMN model in LDAS

 When using the "publish model" API, ensure the model name matches the process name defined in the BPMN model.
 Duplicate model names are not allowed within the same path but are permitted in parallel paths.

-The Process Definition Key in the model file must be unique for each model.
+In Camunda, the Process Definition Key is a unique identifier assigned to each BPMN model.
+It serves as a unique identifier used to launch and manage workflows, and it plays a critical role in how LDAS handles versioning and organizes models within an organization.
+Hence, the Process Definition Key in the model file must be unique for each model.
 If you publish a model with the same Process Definition Key again in the same organization path, it will be treated as a version increment of the existing model.
 To view a sample request for the "publish model" API, refer to the figure below.

-Figure 8 Sample request to publish a model
+Sample request to publish a model

+Once the model is successfully published within LDAS, the External API user will receive a success response.
 If the model publishing fails, the External API user will receive a failure response along with the reason for the failure.

 The table below provides a list of the various response codes, along with the potential failure reasons and corresponding messages that can be expected for those reasons.